Solving the Advent of Code 2021 calendar using C in under half-a-second

 Solution: Python, C runtime: 50313 μs

-Instead of actually having to go about building up this 3D space and slice up cuboids I was able to employ a neat negation trick.
-To achieve this I added all intersections to the resulting cuboid listing, along with the cuboid itself if it was on.
-Intersections with positive region generated negative ones and intersections with negative regions generated positive ones.
-This canceled out any existing geometry the new cuboid was intersecting.
-This solution mapped well to both Python and C variants, and met my performance needs.
+Instead of explicitly building up the 3D space and slicing cuboids, I employed a neat negation trick.
+To achieve this, I added all intersections to the resulting cuboid listing, along with the cuboid itself if it was on.
+Intersections with positive regions generated negative ones, and intersections with negative regions generated positive ones.
+This cancelled out any existing geometry the new cuboid was intersecting.
+This solution mapped well to both Python and C variants and met my performance needs.

 Day 23: Amphipod